fazelif/Data-Engineerig-with-PySpark/ETL with PySpark/An example of ETL with PySpark.md

-# Designing an ETL Pipeline: Merging Data from PostgreSQL and MySQL into a Lakehouse***:
+# Designing an ETL Pipeline: Merging Data from PostgreSQL and MySQL into a Lakehouse

----

 In this project, you need to create a data infrastructure that collects data from two databases, **PostgreSQL** and **MySQL**, and consolidates it into a **Target** that can meet the needs of three groups (BI analysts, reporting managers, and ML engineers).
 Below are the necessary steps to carry out this project in a **step-by-step** manner on a Windows environment without using Docker: